mihairoman/Cellular-Automata/README.md

 Heroku link: http://cell-automata.herokuapp.com

+Future improvements :
-Future expansions : implementation of multiple sets of rules (generate the one selected by the user)
+  - implementation of multiple sets of rules (generate the one selected by the user)
+  - take the generation script out of index.html